This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 According to federal regulations, loans borrowed for full academic year periods will be paid in two installments called “disbursements.”
 There typically will be one disbursement in the fall and one in the spring.
 For loans processed for only one semester (e.g. Fall only loan), the funds will be issued in one disbursement.

-Federal regulations require all first-time borrowers at UIS to complete Entrance Loan Counseling prior to loan disbursement.
-Your funds cannot be obtained until you have completed mandatory entrance counseling.
-You may complete your Direct Loan entrance counseling online at Studentaid.gov.
-Failure to complete this requirement will delay the delivery of your loan proceeds.
+Federal regulations require all first-time borrowers at UIS to complete Entrance Loan Counseling and a MPN prior to loan disbursement.
+Your funds cannot be disbursed until you have completed both items.
+You may complete entrance counseling and the MPN electronically at Studentaid.gov.
+Failure to complete these requirements will delay the delivery of your loan proceeds.

 Exit Loan Counseling